ssagroup2/SSA_SmartDeviceSimulation/README.md

   ```
    ![This is an image](https://github.com/ssagroup2/SSA_SmartDeviceSimulation/blob/main/images/topics1.png)

-- The key **DATA** inside TOPICS has an array of objects where each one has the format:
+- The key **DATA** inside TOPICS has an array of objects where each one has the following format:

   ```json
   {